Feincraft/Feincraft.Outflow/README.md

 This is required if you want to use the text summary flow with Outflow.

 ## Setup AddIn
-- Downlaod and extract the package
+- Download and extract the archive
 - Run "setup.exe"
 - Restart Outlook